apache/ofbiz/executioncontext20091231/BranchReadMe.txt

 it references 3 or 4 components.

-The workaround I came up with was to have the lowest level methods declared in the api component, then have each component extend the interface and add their methods.
+The workaround I came up with was to have the lowest level methods declared in the base component, then have each component extend the interface and add their methods.
 It's not pretty, but it works.

 This is where you can find the interfaces: